Abibubble/ms4-lead-shot-hazard/README.md

 * [Eve Crabb](https://github.com/evecrabb), for her support through my learning, for being a sounding board for bug fixes, and for being the best boss ever.
 * The team at [Code Institute](https://codeinstitute.net/), for teaching me the necessary skills to create this site.
 * My partner Conor Nye for his continuous support throughout my coding journey.
-* My bandmates in Lead Shot Hazard&#8482;, for giving me the inspiration to create this site.
+* My bandmates in Lead Shot Hazard, for giving me the inspiration to create this site.